An eater’s utopia

 Is it Sangria’o’clock yet?
 Spanish restaurant Tipico (St. 454) in Russian Market area has a white or red variety best accompanied with some our their brilliant tapas plates or paella.

-Duplex on St. 278 is another Phnom Penh institution.
-Here you’ll find a truly international menu that includes Belgian specialities like home made meatballs, vol au vent chicken stew, and Belgian fries, along with Australian steaks, Khmer rice, and seafood pasta.
-The lengthy cocktail menu, and equally lengthy list of Belgian beers is the main event, however.
+Duplex on St. 278 provides a truly international menu that includes Belgian specialities like home made meatballs, vol au vent chicken stew, and Belgian fries, along with Australian steaks, Khmer rice, and seafood pasta.
+The cocktail menu and list of Belgian beers are both lovingly lengthy.

-A hop, skip, and a jump down St. 240 brings you to The Shop, home to healthy breakfasts, salads, sandwiches and freshly made pastries.
+Down on St. 240, The Shop is home to healthy breakfasts, salads, sandwiches and freshly made pastries.
 Set in a beautifully renovated colonial villa, the interior exudes a stylish warmth with high ceilings and wooden floors.
 The Chocolate Shop two doors down offers the same menu with air-conditioning, but the pièce de résistance is an enormous glass cabinet stuffed with locally made Beligan chocolates, truffles, and macaroons.
 Offering the same cozyness as the original, The Shop TK on St. 337 and The Shop 102 on St. 102 are also must-visits in their respective areas.

 Hops Brewery & Craft Beer Garden on St. 228 is a not to be missed, serving German classics, such as Nuremberg sausage with sauerkraut, alongside their perfectly brewed beers made with 100% natural and imported ingredients.